partidodigitalpt/documentation/Remote e-voting overview.md

 The Switzerland experience contrasts with Estonia's in that it has been occurring more at a local than at a national level.

-Colombian Government and FARC in 2016 went on a plebiscite for a peace treaty wherein around 5 400 000 otherwise excluded expats were able to express their opinion on-line through digital tools.<sup>[5](https://www.oecd-forum.org/posts/28703-how-blockchain-can-change-voting-the-colombian-peace-plebiscite)</sup>
+Colombian government and FARC in 2016 went on a plebiscite for a peace treaty wherein around 5 400 000 otherwise excluded expats were able to express their opinion on-line through digital tools.<sup>[5](https://www.oecd-forum.org/posts/28703-how-blockchain-can-change-voting-the-colombian-peace-plebiscite)</sup>